isabella232/cloud-portal-documentation/docs/securing_credentials.md

 # Avoid security credentials on git public repository

 AWS accounts, passwords and other sensitive information are a valuable target: outside attackers are continuously scraping GitHub for credentials embedded in the code.
-Security credential leaks expose sensitive data, resources utilization on your costs, or sabotage to your infrastructure.
+Security credential leaks expose sensitive data, resources utilization on your costs, or details of your infrastructure that could lead to sabotage.
-It is therefore essential protecting developers from releasing potentially harmful secrets on GitHub.
+It is therefore essential to protect developers from releasing potentially harmful secrets on GitHub.

 For our users, we strongly endorse the use of tools for automatic detection.